 Installation was pretty straight forward and with the help of a friend took about 3 hours.
 Grinding off the factory pack clamp wasn't that bad with the help of an angle grinder and cutting wheel.
 We managed to get it done without even removing the leaf packs from the truck.
 I had to enlarge the holes for the e-brake cable bracket, which I had heard I may have to do.
 I reinstalled my factory U-bolts and nuts, the Icon U-bolt package that was included had one nut that was the wrong size.
 After contacting Icon they were very helpful and have a replacement on the way.
 Overall lift in the rear seems to be just over an inch.
 Right now I have a full tank of gas so I'll measure again once it's empty.
 Before the install the rear wheel gap averaged about half an inch lower than the front.
 Now it's a little over an inch higher.

 Whenever the TRD Pro grill makes it's way to the market I'm thinking about switching out my grill for one of those.
-Then eventually swapping out these Rugged Trails for a set of 265/75/16 BFG KO2's.
-Maybe some armor down the road.
+Then maybe some armor down the road.

 I'll try to keep updating this with some pics as I make progress.
 Thanks for looking!!